Famous Irish Ghost Stories

 Irish Ghost Stories

-The first Ghost story that we are happy to present is perhaps one of Ireland's most famous.
+The first of the ghost stories that we are happy to present is perhaps one of Ireland's most famous.
 Lord Tyrone was born John Le Poer and Lady Beresford Nichola Sophia Hamilton.
 The two were orphans reared by an unbelieving (atheist) guardian who constantly tried to convert them to his atheist views.
 Because of this the two made a vow to each other that whoever died first would reappear to the other in order to prove that there was life after death.

 In the course of time Nichola married Sir Tristam Bereford , the eldest son of Richard, Earl ofTyrone, and of Lady Dorothy Annesley, daughter of Arthur, Earl ofAnglesey.
 One night she awoke terrified to see her foster-brother standing next to her bed.
 He told her to be quiet, and said he had just died, consequently reminding her of the vow they had made years ago.
 He advised her of some future events, one which was the coming death of her husband and subsequent remarrying. he told her she would have four children and that following the birth of her last, she too would die on the day she turned forty seven.